This past Labor Day, trade unionists were outraged to wake up and read an editorial in The Detroit News arguing for a “right-to-work” law in Michigan.

 Why do workers join unions?
 It’s not because they are coerced.
-They join because union workers, across the board, earn about 30 percent more than nonunion workers and are more likely to have health care and retirement benefits.
+They join because of the plain facts: union workers across the board earn about 30 percent more than nonunion workers and are more likely to have health care and retirement benefits.

 Union contracts also help nonunion workers, who see higher wages and better benefits when they are part of a union-dense labor force.